FCanfran/ATM-DP/gdb/README.md

 Finally, a simplified version of this synthetic stream generator was developed in the Python program `txGenerator-simplified.py`.
 In this version, the `ATM_subset` is built from a random selection of ATMs of the bank network, and not based on the distance to the residence location of the cardholder.
 This results in a faster generator, since it reduces the time complexity of the generation.

+To use it:
+1. Run `txGenerator-simplified.py`.
+Optionally, afterwards:
+2.1.
+Run `txGenerator-split.py` to split the generated transactions in interaction-start and interaction-end interactions.
+2.2.
+Run `txGenerator-join-split.py` to join multiple different transaction files and to split them in interaction-start and interaction-end interactions.